justincy/signs-of-the-second-coming/notes.md

 Unfortunately, I don't yet have a way to denote that events are concurrent.
 The only thing I've thought of is to have concurrent events point to each other: "a -> b" and "b -> a".

-Study the separation of the wheat from the tares before the burning.

 Study Joel 2 in detail.

 I'd like to create an interactive website for exploring the signs.
 When clicking on a sign, it would show